Azure/batch-shipyard/recipes/MXNet-CPU/README.md

 # MXNet-CPU
-This recipe shows how to run [MXNet](http://mxnet.io/) on CPUs on one or many compute nodes via SSH.
+This recipe shows how to run [MXNet](http://mxnet.io/) on CPUs on one or more compute nodes via SSH.

 ## Configuration
 Please see refer to this [set of sample configuration files](./config) for